20 of the Most Instagrammable Places in Toronto

 Sugar Beach

-From the pastel pink umbrellas to the warm sand to the chunks of Canadian shield, there are lots of photo opportunities.
+From the pastel pink umbrellas and the warm sand to the chunks of Canadian shield, there are lots of photo opportunities.
 This beachy getaway is located right in the heart of the downtown core.

 Evergreen Brick Works

-Just a short bus ride away from Broadview station, the Evergreen Brickworks is a restored brickwork factory that has the same aesthetic appeal as a Brooklyn loft.
+Just a short bus ride away from Broadview station, Evergreen Brickworks is a restored brickwork factory that has the same aesthetic appeal as a Brooklyn loft.
 Bonus: head down on a weekend morning and grab a snack at the farmer’s market to fuel your ‘gramming.

 Kensington Market